How to add digital signatures to PDFs using TypeScript

 import * as forge from 'node-forge';

-PSPDFKit utilizes the cryptographic Distinguished Encoding Rules (DER) PKCS#7 format for digital signatures.
-You’ll need to create a valid PKCS#7 signature containing your certificate and other relevant information.
+Nutrient uses the cryptographic Distinguished Encoding Rules (DER) PKCS#7(opens in a new tab) format for digital signatures.
+Define a generatePKCS7 function that creates a valid PKCS#7 signature containing your certificate:

 function generatePKCS7({